-Dedicated to improving air quality in Kansas City and the surrounding region, particularly in communities suffering the greatest health burden, and to preventing and mitigating disease caused by air pollution.
+The CleanAirNow is dedicated to improving air quality in Kansas City and the surrounding region, particularly in communities suffering the greatest health burden, and to preventing and mitigating disease caused by air pollution and climate change.

 CleanAirNow’s leadership envision is a zero emissions future where all people live together in a healthy environment.

 Want to learn how to fight against the impacts of pollution.
 Together we can create healthier communities.